Heilmann Reckner, Ethlyn Alice "Penne"

 She is survived by her children, Gary (Jane), Debby, Linda (Tony), Greg (Joan), Lisa (Mike), Michael, T.R.
 (Jocelyn), and Patrick (Maria); 10 grandchildren, and two great-grandchildren.
 She was preceded in death by her son, Donny; grandson, Dawson; husband, Rodger; partner, William Fitz-Gibbon; parents and grandparents.

-“If there ever comes a day when we can’t be together, keep me in your heart, I’ll stay there forever.” -Winne the Pooh
+“If there ever comes a day when we can’t be together, keep me in your heart, I’ll stay there forever.” -Winnie the Pooh

 A private service will be held at Cress Funeral Home in Middleton, Wis.